In this article...

-Medical practice management software is designed to streamline clinical workflows, automate billing, assist with claims management, lower overhead, and increase the overall efficiency of day-to-day operations in a hospital, ambulatory clinic, or office.
-Many of the best medical software providers offer this as just one facet of their overall solution.
+Practice management software is designed to streamline clinical workflows, automate billing, assist with claims management, lower overhead, and increase the overall efficiency of day-to-day operations in a hospital, ambulatory clinic, or office.
+Many of the best medical software providers offer this to healthcare organizations as just one facet of their overall solution.

-Sometimes called a practice management systems (PMS), medical information system (MIS), or hospital information system (HIS), practice management software is an integral part of medical practice today.
-While all of the best practice management software platforms should include functions for claims management, medical billing, and financial reporting, there are important considerations concerning additional functionality, integration with other software systems, input interfaces, and specialty-specific needs.
-This guide will help prospective buyers consider all options when purchasing a practice management system.
+Sometimes called practice management systems (PMS), medical information system (MIS), or hospital information system (HIS), practice management software is an integral part of medical practice today.
+All of the best practice management software platforms should include functions for claims management, medical billing, and financial reporting.
+There are also important considerations concerning additional functionality, integration with other software systems, input interfaces, and specialty-specific needs.

 Some practice management software allows visual resource planning.
-The software manages which patients go to what exam room and when, and then also notifies nurses or physicians that the patient is ready to be seen, or ready for the next step in the clinical workflow.
+The software manages which patient is assigned to go to what exam room and when, and then also notifies nurses or physicians that the patient is ready to be seen, or ready for the next step in the clinical workflow.

 While typically a function of EHR software, some practice management software includes e-prescribing functionality or built-in integration with pharmacy networks or services like SureScripts.
-Many PMS even support barcode technology, allowing nurses or providers to scan medications before administering, making sure the patient receives the correct medication and dosage.
+Many PMS even support barcode technology, allowing a nurse or provider to scan medications before administering, making sure the client receives appropriate patient care with the correct medication and dosage.

 While billing and claims management are financial functions, many practice management software solutions include robust accounting features like payroll and timesheet management, accounts receivable/payable, journal entry and general ledger, fixed asset management and depreciation, etc.

 Some practice management systems include functions for inventory management, whether that inventory is medications, paper goods, disposable medical equipment, or other tools.
-Maintaining an inventory record in the software allows for easy forecasting of inventory needs and visibility into stock levels so orders can be placed before supplies are depleted.
+Maintaining an inventory record in the software allows for easy forecasting of inventory needs and visibility into stock levels to facilitate order scheduling before supplies are depleted.

 Some practice management software includes payment features like credit card processing, allowing physicians to electronically accept payment from self-pay patients.

-Some practice management software includes a built-in laboratory information system (LIS) or other lab management system that automatically sends orders to various medical laboratories or diagnostics centers, such as optical laboratories, phlebotomy labs, cardiology diagnostics, etc.
+Some practice management system software includes a built-in laboratory information system (LIS) or other lab management system that automatically sends orders to various medical laboratories or diagnostics centers, such as optical laboratories, phlebotomy labs, or cardiology diagnostics.

-In addition to choosing which of the above features are needed for a particular office, prospective buyers should consider the following variables before making a decision.
+When purchasing a practice management software solution, you should consider variables specific to your needs.
+After all, the needs of a mental health practice may not align with the needs for a dental practice.
+In addition to choosing which of the above features are needed for a particular office, prospective buyers should consider the following variables before deciding on a practice management solution.

-While there is no shortage of standalone options when it comes to practice management systems, many software vendors sell an integrated PMS and EHR software solution.
-If a provider has not already adopted an EHR, or if he or she is unsatisfied with their existing EHR Software, implementing an integrated solution will cut down on gaps in functionality, interfacing issues, and Meaningful Use attestation difficulties.
+While there is no shortage of standalone options when it comes to practice management systems, many software vendors sell an integrated PMS and EHR/EHM solution.
+If a provider has not already adopted an EHR/EMR software solution, or if he or she is unsatisfied with their existing EMR or EHR Software, implementing an integrated solution will cut down on gaps in functionality, interfacing issues, and Meaningful Use attestation difficulties.

 Also, be aware of the trend in “modular” software design.
 While intended to allow providers to pick and choose only the functions desired, when dealing with modular systems it is important to check — especially when selecting a modular EHR and a modular PMS from different vendors — that no functions are duplicated or missing.

 Another issue in the cloud vs. on-premise debate is data access and security.
-With an on-premise system, as long as an office’s equipment is powered and functioning correctly, providers have access to their data.
+With an on-premise system, as long as an office’s equipment is powered and functioning correctly, a provider may have access to their data.
 With a cloud-delivered solution, if the internet connection is lost, access to data is lost.